Volunteer Field Assistant Positions

 We will organise the visa paperwork and travel insurance for the volunteer.
 In addition, where possible, we encourage volunteers to do a little background reading on baboons before coming to Tsaobis.
-In particular, Louise Barrett's "Baboons: Survivors of the African Continent" (BBC, 2000) is an excellent introduction to the world of baboons, while Robert Sapolsky's "A Primate Memoir" (Vintage, 2002) is a wonderful account of fieldwork with baboons.
+In particular, Louise Barrett's "Baboons: Survivors of the African Continent" (BBC, 2000) is an excellent introduction to the world of baboons, while Robert Sapolsky's "A Primate Memoir" (recently republished: Vintage, 2019) is a wonderful account of fieldwork with baboons.

 Health and safety, general

-All volunteers must be aware of their blood group and will need to ensure that they are up-to-date with their vaccinations.
+All volunteers will need to ensure that they are up-to-date with their vaccinations.
 For the most recent information and treatment, volunteers are recommended to visit their local travel clinic or GP.
 This should be done as soon as the volunteer has been accepted onto the Project, since some vaccination courses can require several months between the first and last injection.
 Because the volunteers will be working with wild primates, vaccinations for hepatitis B and rabies must be obtained in addition to the standard vaccinations for Namibia.
+We will cover the costs of these two additional vaccinations for the Namibian volunteers.
 There is no malaria in this region of the country, but if volunteers plan to travel further north before or after the field season, e.g. to Etosha National Park, anti-malarials will be required.